Ever wonder how a birds feet keep them from falling off branches while they sleep?

 I might add, don't withold water during winter for fear of freezing birds.
 They need water and know what to do during cold winters.

-There are other ways that birds keep warm those include, fluffing feathers, lowering body temperature, picking one foot up into belly feathers, heavy shrubs, and many others.
+There are other ways that birds keep warm, those include; fluffing feathers, lowering body temperature, picking one foot up into belly feathers.
+Also, roosting in heavy shrubs among other things.

 Source: Smithsonian Q&A - Birds